judithyueli/mexBBFMM2D/README.md

 ####Step 1b:  Download the code from https://github.com/judithyueli/mexBBFMM2D/archive/master.zip

+A folder called `mexBBFMM2D-master` should appear.
+Copy the folder `mexBBFMM2D-master` to your specific working directory, and in MATLAB go to the current directory, which includes the folders
-A folder called `mexBBFMM2D` should appear, which includes the folders `BBFMM2D\` and `Eigen\`, as well as an m-file called (`compilemex.m`) and an example m-file (`callmxFMM2D.m`) that we will use in this quick start quide.
-These files will be used to compile, set-up, test and use the `BBFMM2D`.
+`BBFMM2D\` and `Eigen\`, as well as an m-file called (`compilemex.m`) and an example m-file (`callmxFMM2D.m`) that we will use in this quick start quide.
+These m-files will be used to compile, set-up, test and use the `BBFMM2D`.
 The user only needs to change these m-files.
 No modifications will be needed to the contents of the folder `BBFMM2D` which includes the c++ source code.

 ####Step 2: Compile the mex file

 __A.__ Open file `compilemex.m`

-__B.__ Determine your kernel expression (line 3)
+__B.__ Specify your kernel expression (line 3)

 __C.__ Give your BBFMM2D case a name (line 4), e.g.